LucasRr/Dictionary_learning_for_declipping/README.md

 # Consistent dictionary learning for signal declipping

+This is an implementation of the algorithm proposed in:

+*Consistent dictionary learning for signal declipping*, L. Rencker, F. Bach, W. Wang, M. D. Plumbley, International Conference on Independent Component Analysis and Source Separation (LVA/ICA), 2018 (to appear).

+The pre-print can be seen at `consistent_DL_LVA18_preprint.pdf`.

+#### Author:
+Lucas Rencker,
+*Centre for Vision, Speech and Signal Processing (CVSSP)*, University of Surrey, UK
+Contact: lucas \[dot\] rencker \[at\] surrey.ac.uk

+## Quick demo:

 Clipping, or saturation, is a common nonlinear distortion in signal processing.
 Clipping occurs when the signal reaches a maximum threshold  and the waveform is truncated:

 ![Clipped signal](/Figures/clipped_glockenspiel.png)